 How to Get Unstuck in Life

-That feeling of being stuck can be simply frustrating to you for a day or two or it can go on much longer and become a real problem.
+That feeling of being stuck can be simply frustrating for a day or two or it can go on much longer and become a real problem.
 Here is a powerful way to help you get unstuck in life.

-Feeling stuck or unable to move forward can be debilitating.
+Feeling stuck or unable to move forward can feel debilitating.
 It seems to feed on itself—the more stuck you feel; the less likely you are to take action.
 Getting unstuck may even feel impossible.

 What Does Being Stuck Look Like